The Best Pumpkin Muffins

-So I thought I’d share one of my favorite things about fall with you all – my tried and true pumpkin bread(“muffie”) recipe.
-It’s a sweet, quick bread, and it makes people happy when I bring it to parties.
-I think it’s the best because it’s sweet and moist and never fails me, and aren’t family recipes always the best?
+Today, I’m sharing one of my favorite things about fall with you – my tried and true pumpkin muffin recipe.
+It’s one of my favorite recipes ever.
+It makes people happy when I bring it to parties.
+I think it’s the best because it’s a sweet and moist pumpkin bread, and aren’t family recipes always the best?

 This post contains affiliate links, which means I will earn a commission if you purchase through them.
 Thank you!